CaptMcAwes0me/ftd_acl_packettrace_audit/README.md

 Audit Cisco FTD ACLs by auto-expanding objects and running `packet-tracer` tests per rule.
 The script parses each access-list line, resolves object/object-group members, determines the correct ingress interface per source IP via routing lookups, and executes representative `packet-tracer` commands.

+**Results are automatically saved to CSV files for easy analysis and reporting.**

 It then reports:
 - Whether traffic was **allowed / denied / unknown**
 - Whether it was **allowed by this exact ACE (✅)** or by a **different ACE (🟡)**, using `rule-id` lines from `packet-tracer` output.
+- **ACL shadowing issues** (optional) - detects when rules are shadowed by earlier rules

 > ⚠️ **Read-only:** This tool only runs `show` and `packet-tracer` commands — it never modifies configuration.